yitonghe00/entertainment-event-search-web/README.md

 The highlight of the application is that it integrates information from different APIs and displays it in a very clear way.
 So instead of switching between different websites, uses can save their time and get all the information they need in a single webpage.

-This project has been deployed on AWS (http://entertainment-event-search.us-west-1.elasticbeanstalk.com/)
+This project has been deployed on AWS (temporarily removed)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.